Roiqk7/dotfiles/README.md

 Note: Don't forget to add `source ~/.config/aliases.zsh` into your `.zshrc`.

-Tip: I recommend setting up alias for quick navigation to your work directory.
+Tip: I recommend setting up aliases for quick navigation to your work directory.

 ### Custom aliases
 | Alias | Command | Desription |